ai2cm/fv3core/README.md

    --failure_stride: whhen printing failures, print avery n failures only

-   --data_path : path to where you have the Generator*.dat and *.json serialization regression data.
+   --data_path : path to where you have the 'Generator*.dat' and '*.json' serialization regression data.
 Defaults to current directory.

-   --data_backend : which backend to use for data storage, defulat: numpy, other options: gtmc, gtx86, gtcuda, debug
+   --data_backend : which backend to use for data storage, default: numpy, other options: gtmc, gtx86, gtcuda, debug

    --exec_backend: which backend to use for stencil computation, default numpy, other options: gtmc, gtx86, gtcuda, debug, and dawn:gtmc